hicass/tag-ops-v3/README.md

 - A contact page designed to encourage potential clients to get in touch, featuring a user-friendly contact form.
 - Links for convenient access to the contact page from various sections of the website.
 - A footer that offers additional navigation options for the website.
-- A beautiful, modern, and engaging design that aligns perfectly with the company's personality.
+- A beautiful, modern, responsive, and engaging design that aligns perfectly with the company's personality.
 - Utilized [Email.JS](https://www.emailjs.com/) for the contact form to enable customization of received emails and their layout, tailored to the business's preferences.